annivel/LEGO_TAF/README.md

 Project created on the base of the two methodologies as Page Object and Page Factory.

 ### Testing
-The main goal of Lego project was functional and GUI testing which verifies valid work of the tested registration form, website's elements, buttoms and referensies.
+The main goal of Lego project was functional and GUI testing which verifies valid work of the tested registration form, website's elements, buttons and referensies.